 Cosmic Plaything: Not just Arthur Dent this time but Rob Mc Kenna, the trucker who is a rain god and has absolutely no idea.
 All he knew was that he constantly had a literal rain cloud over his head.
 And had catalogued two hundred and thirty-one separate types of rain.
 The clouds loved him and want to be near him, but he didn't see it that way.
-According the Murray Bost-Henson his status as a rain attractor is apparently recognized internationally, as several nations and major airports paid him to stay away at all times.
+After Arthur suggests he show his journal of all the rain (mainly to get the creepy trucker to stop telling him about it), he does.
+As a result, according to Murray Bost-Henson, his status as a rain attractor apparently becomes recognized internationally, and several nations (namely those who rely on pleasant weather to attract tourists) and major airports paid him to stay away at all times.

 Creator Breakdown: Adams devotes one entire chapter to how fed up he is with people asking him about Arthur Dent's sex life.
 With a bit of a dig at people who kept saying, while he was writing this book, "You should put a Zaphod bit in here", by sarcastically concluding that those who aren't interested in Arthur's sex life should skip to the end, which has Marvin in it.
 Though an "entire chapter" doesn't mean all that much, since there are quite a few one-page chapters in the series.
 There is even a chapter in this book that consists of an entire three sentences.

 Democracy Is Bad: "On its world, the people are people.
 The leaders are lizards.
 The people hate the lizards and the lizards rule the people, if they didn't vote for a lizard, the wrong lizard might get in."
 Though one could argue this is more of an argument against first-past-the-post voting than against democracy in general.